flutter/udacity-course/course/04_navigation/solution_04_navigation/README.md

  - The ConverterRoute should also have an AppBar, the same color as the Category widget that was tapped.
  - The Title of the AppBar should be the name of the Category.
  - Pass the name, color, and units to the ConverterRoute.
+ - The background color of each unit should be the same as the ConverterRoute's AppBar color.

 ## Screenshots

 ### Start